Genera1Developer/Project-Auto/SECURITY.md

 By following these best practices, you can help to keep your account and data secure.

-## New Files
+## File Structure

-In addition to the SECURITY.md file, the following files may be useful for improving the security of the project:
+The following files are recommended for improving the security of the project:

 * **README.md:** Provide general information about the project and its security features.
 * **SECURITY-FAQ.md:** Answer common questions about the project's security.